campanam/genome_decontaminate/README.md

 Then move the `genome_decontaminate.rb` script to the desired location.

 ## Input
-The script requires the genome sequence submitted to NCBI in fasta format.
+The script requires the genome sequence submitted to NCBI in unwrapped fasta format.
 It also requires the NCBI contamination screen results file in text format.

 ## Usage
 Execute the following command substituting your file names as appropriate: